dahuatechnologies/dahuatechnologies/README.md

 Z+ ●-----|ZN|-----● Z- AND Y+ ●-----|ZN|-----● Y- AND X+ ●-----|ZN|-----● X- AND A+ ●-----|ZN|-----● A- AND W+ ●-----|ZN|-----● W-

-* Z Axes (Center of Rotation): This green axes establishe the core gravitational rotational reference and is visible only through an initial luminous dot dimension.
+* Z Axes (Rotation): This green axes establishe the core gravitational rotational reference and is visible only through an initial luminous dot dimension;
-* Y Axes (Height): A bright yellow line extending vertically.
+* Y Axes (Height): A bright yellow line extending vertically;
-* X Axes (Length): A crisp blue line extending horizontally.
+* X Axes (Length): A crisp blue line extending horizontally;
-* W Axes (Width): A pure white line extending laterally.
+* W Axes (Width): A pure white line extending laterally;
 * R Axes (Radial): A purple line curving radially outward, forming the radial with real-time rendering sector-model architecture.